MichaelReza/Speare/README.md

 <td>

 ```
-alloweth Numeral a
 alloweth Numeral b be 0
 alloweth Lexicographical c be "hello"
-alloweth Liste d be [6, 4, 3]
+alloweth Liste of Numeral d be [6, 4, 3]
-alloweth Concordance e be {6 : 12, 3 : 7}
+alloweth Concordance of Numeral and Numeral e be {6 : 12, 3 : 7}
 ```

 </td>